jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

     const { setDefaultLang } = require('simple-body-validator');
 ```

-Lets say we want to set the <code>fr</code> lang as the default language.
+Let's say we want to set the <code>fr</code> lang as the default language.

 ```js
     setDefaultLang('fr');
 ```

-Now the French error messages will be returned in case an error occured and in case no language was specified explicitly.
+Now the French error messages will be returned in case an error occurred and in case no language was specified explicitly.

 ### Specifying Validation Language